platformsh/platformsh-docs/sites/friday/src/manage-resources/resource-init.md

 {{< /note >}}

-Note that you can set a different resource initialization strategy for each of your deployments.
+Note that you can set another resource initialization strategy for each of your deployments.

 <--->